 - 4.1 All players must be bona fide members of the club for which they play and must be registered with the League in accordance with its "Rules and Playing Arrangements". - 4.2 No player may take part in either competition if he plays in another league not connected to the SCCL. - 4.3 An exception to rule 4.2 is where a club has a team in the Birmingham League.
-A player will be eligible to play if they have played no more than one Birmingham League match and the player must have played in at least 33% of their clubs SCCL matches in the current season before the round in question. - 4.4 Clubs that have 2 teams in the competition must nominate 8 players who are ineligible to play for the 2nd XI in the competition.
+A player will be eligible to play even if they have played Birmingham League cricket, provided they are not listed in the 8 ineligible players provided at the start of the season but they must meet the criteria in 4.12. - 4.4 Clubs that either have a team in the Birmingham League or have 2 teams in the same competition must nominate 8 players who are ineligible to play for the 2nd XI in the competition.
 Nominations must be regular first team players. - 4.4.1 Overseas and Professional players are automatically ineligible to play for the lower team and cannot be named within the 8. - 4.5 If the 2nd XI has a designated overseas player, they are eligible to play. - 4.6 Nominated players list is reviewed by executive committee, and they have final decision if a list is accepted and hold the right to question clubs on selection or omission of players. - 4.7 If a list is not given, the Executive Committee will inform the clubs of the players that are ineligible and will be increased to 10 players. - 4.8 If there is an issue with any club associated with a member of the Executive, that member will not be involved in any decisions. - 4.9 A player cannot play in the same round for both the 1^{st} XL and 2^{nd} XL (SCCL only)

 Example -1^{st} XI play in round 1, 2^{nd} XI get rearranged for the following week.
-Players that played in 1^{st} XI are ineligible for 2^{nd} XI the following week. - 4.10 if an ineligible player is selected, the team will be automatically removed from the competition and the team will receive a 10 point deduction to the Saturday side (or sides if both 1st and 2nd XIs are in the competition). - 4.11 Should a 1st and 2nd XI both be drawn at home, the team drawn second in the draw will have their fixture reversed to being the away team. - 4.12 For a player who is not named in the ineligible 8, they need to have played 2 SCCL games by Rounds 1 & 2, 3 SCCL games by Quarter Finals and 4 games by the Semi-Final/Final for any side in the club (Cup & Sat/Sun League), to be able to play in that round.
-A league
+Players that played in 1^{st} XI are ineligible for 2^{nd} XI the following week. - 4.10 if an ineligible player is selected, the team will be automatically removed from the competition and the team will receive a 10 point deduction to the Saturday side (or sides if both 1st and 2nd XIs are in the competition). - 4.11 Should a 1st and 2nd XI both be drawn at home, the team drawn second in the draw will have their fixture reversed to being the away team. - 4.12 To be eligible to play in either competition, any player who is not already ineligible, needs to have played a minimum of ONE SCCL game by round 1, TWO SCCL games by

-- match that has been abandoned without a ball being bowled does not count when determining a player's eligibility. - 4.13 Provided application is made to the Chairman of the KO sub-committee not less than seven days before the match is due to be played, explaining the reason for the request, the sub-committee may be prepared to consider relaxation of Rule 4.iv when a club is either genuinely unable to raise a full team of eligible players for a particular match, or wishes to include a player who is unable to play for his club on its scheduled weekend playing day. - 4.14 No player may play for more than one club.
+- round 2, THREE SCCL games by Quarter Finals and FOUR SCCL games by the Semi-Final/Final for any side in the club (Cup & Sat/Sun League), to be able to play in that round.
+A league match that has been abandoned without a ball being bowled does not count when determining a player's eligibility. - 4.13 Provided application is made to the Chairman of the KO sub-committee not less than seven days before the match is due to be played, explaining the reason for the request, the sub-committee may be prepared to consider relaxation of Rule 4.12 when a club is either genuinely unable to raise a full team of eligible players for a particular match, or wishes to include a player who is unable to play for his club on its scheduled weekend playing day. - 4.14 No player may play for more than one club.